Apple Orchard Falls: Hike to a 200-Foot-Tall Waterfall Near Bedford, Virginia

 Pause after the first set for views to the west of Floyd Mountain and Backbone Ridge.
 It’s hard to beat a hike with mountain views and crashing waterfalls.

-Mid-way, there is a platform that offers up the first views of the falls.
+Mid-way, there is a viewing platform that offers up the first views of the falls.
 There is also a bench, an ideal stop for rest on the way back up.

 Apple Orchard Falls